 Sacroiliac joint pain is an under-recognised cause of buttock or groin pain.
-Generally, treatment consists of exercise therapy and activity modification.
-However, not all cases settle with simple treatments, so injections are needed.
-When and how for a sacroiliac joint injection?
+Generally, treatment consists of exercise therapy and modification of activity.
+However, not all cases can be resolved with simple treatments so that an SI joint injection may be necessary in some instances.
+When and how is a sacroiliac joint injection performed?

 What is the sacroiliac joint?